Where Is The Multiplication Sign On A Computer Keyboard

 Definitions and Origins

 The multiplication sign, as we know it today, has a fascinating history.
 The '×' symbol was popularized in 1631 by William Oughtred, an English mathematician.
-However, before Oughtred, multiplication was represented in various ways, often through verbal descriptions.
+Even so, before Oughtred, multiplication was represented in various ways, often through verbal descriptions.
 The adoption of '×' was a significant step towards standardizing mathematical notation.

 Scientific Foundations